 We strongly disapprove of the violence in the DRC and adjoining countries.
-We started communicating with suppliers in 2010 regarding responsible sourcing of 3TG, and remain committed to supporting responsible sourcing.
+Since well before the adoption of the Conflict Minerals Rule, we have been committed to supporting responsible sourcing of 3TG.
+We started communicating with suppliers in 2010 regarding this issue.
 We also take seriously our compliance obligations under the Conflict Minerals Rule.
 To these ends, we have adopted and communicated to our suppliers and the public our policy regarding 3TG (our "Conflict Minerals Policy").
 Our Conflict Minerals Policy provides our expectations that our suppliers: